Shiv Shakti – Tap Tyaag Tandav

-Shiv Shakti – Tap Tyaag Tandav is an Indian Hindi-language television drama series that premiered on 19 June 2023 on Colors TV and JioHotstar.
+Shiv Shakti – Tap Tyaag Tandav is an Indian Hindi-language television drama series that aired on Colors TV and JioHotstar from 19 June 2023 to 26 December 2025 at 8PM.
 The show traced the first love story of the universe with exploring the journey of Shiva and Shakti.
-It is produced by Siddharth Kumar Tewary's Swastik Productions.
-It stars Ram Yashvardhan and Subha Rajput.
+Produced by Siddharth Kumar Tewary's Swastik Productions, it starred Ram Yashvardhan and Subha Rajput.